aimsee/42_piscine/README.md

  - Vim and Sublime Text can be deeply modified to fit your style.
 To begin with, I advise you to add this following line of code to your vim configuration file :

  	`set mouse=a` : you will be able to use your mouse to in vim

  	`set nu` : it displays line number while you are editing (it helps a lot when you are running the norm and to see where is your mistake
- )

  	`:syntax on` it highlights the code you are writting.

  To access to your vim configuration file, type `vim .vimrc`

 I let you do your own researches to find new possibilities to customize it.

 Note : during exams, you will have to use Vim.
 You should be comfortable enough with it, Vim is a really complete tool but you can easily struggle with it at the beginning.
 That's why I advise you to use Sublime in parralel of Vim during the Piscine.

-:package: WIP